 While these restrictions consider certain of the PAIs, such consideration does not necessarily eliminate the Fund's exposure to such PAIs altogether.
 In addition, the extent to which these restrictions impact the investment process may be limited where such investments are outside of the scope of the investment objective of the Fund.
 The Fund further commits to report on these Principal Adverse Impacts periodically with such report to be included in the annual report of the Fund.
 For more information please see www.wellingtonfunds.com/sfdr.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-The investment strategy used to attain the Fund's Sustainable Investment Objective is described below.
+The investment strategy used to attain the environmental characteristics promoted by the Fund is described below.